cristal-ise/cristal-ise/trigger/README.md

 # Description-Driven Trigger module [![Build Status](https://travis-ci.org/cristal-ise/trigger.svg?branch=master)]

-This module is based on [Quartz Scheduler](http://www.quartz-scheduler.org/).
-The implementation use StdSchedulerFactory to create very basic jobs using SimpleTrigger.
-Jobs are not persisted by Quartz Scheduler, which means each time the process starts the QuartzJobs are recreated form the persistent Joblist of CRISTAL-iSE Agent.
+This module provides Description-Driven Trigger funcionalities.
+It is based on [Quartz Scheduler](http://www.quartz-scheduler.org/) and it uses StdSchedulerFactory to create very basic jobs using SimpleTrigger.
+Jobs are NOT persisted by Quartz Scheduler becuase Jobs are persysted in the JobList of the Agent.
+Each time the process starts the QuartzJobs are recreated form the persistent Joblist of CRISTAL-iSE Agent.
 Check the definition of triggerAgent in module.xml.

 ##Description of Trigger StateMachine